 2. Always particular about their appearance

 Not all the people who dress well or take a very good care of themselves are narcissists.
-Narcissists are always over-concerned about the way they look.
+Narcissists or selfish people are always over-concerned about the way they look.
 They may have neatly trimmed hair, well-ironed clothed and well-applied nails.
 You find them hard to compromise with their looks come what may.

 3. Averse to criticism